 Cuy de Horno

 Guinea pig has been a popular staple meat in Peruvian households for ages.
 It tastes a little bit like rabbit.
+Guinea pig definitely belongs to this list of must try food in Peru!

 This popular South America cocktail is a mix of Pisco sour, egg white, lime, syrup and ice.